This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Dogs at Belton

-Dogs on leads are welcome in the parkland and stable yard but we do ask that the gardens and the outdoor adventure playground remain dog-free areas.
+Dogs on leads are welcome in the parkland and stable yard but the gardens and adventure playground are dog-free areas.
+There are water bowls in the stable yard and a doggie bin near Visitor Reception.

 Find us on Facebook